isaacwisdom/RemarkableLamyEraser/README.md

 - [ ] freely assignable actions (as listed below, able to assign to any trigger above) *(these last two will require some significant code restructuring)*

-# Testing Branch
-The testing branch is used for code that builds towards the items on the TODO list above, but isn't yet in a format that is ready to be committed to the main branch.
-Essentially, any commits to the main branch should be stable and relatively clean, while the testing branch code will be "stable", but messy.
-Currently, the testing branch is being used to test:
- - [ ] Double click actions

-The actions currently being implemented are:
-- [X] undo *(working only for portrait view with right hand orientation)*
-- [X] redo *(working only for portrait view with right hand orientation)*
-- [ ] erase (needed for RM1 support, since it can't use the Marker Plus style rubber events)
-- [ ] erase selection
-- [ ] select